- What’s a “listening room”?

 Can I BYOB?

 No. (Refer to the 33 Bridge Street House Rules that we need to abide by.)
 You can bring in your own food though.
-Maybe not durian or strong fish.

 Where can I nosh and/or libate before and/or after?